 The Chief Executive Officer and other key executives receive market-based remuneration packages comprising a blend of fixed and incentive-based remuneration with clear links between individual and company performance, and reward.
-This approach is intended to encourage Tower's executives to meet Tower's objectives.
 The weightings and criteria applicable to incentive-based remuneration may change on an annual basis to reflect the needs of the business.
 On this basis the policy does not contain the weightings and criteria applicable to incentive-based remuneration.
 The Board considers it appropriate for the variable remuneration component for senior executives to be weighted differently each year depending on the needs of the business.